LaunchCode-Education-Archived/skills-back-end-csharp/studios/cheese-mvc-persistent/many-to-many/README.md

 If this list is empty, we can go ahead and create a new relationship.
 Create a new `CheeseMenu` with the ID values in the ViewModel, add it to the corresponding `DbSet` in `context`, and save your changes.

 <aside class="aside-warning" markdown="1">
-In the lesson video for this project, the code queries for the actual `Cheese` and `Menu` objects represented by the given IDs.
+In the lesson video for this project, the code queries for the actual `Cheese` and `Menu` objects are represented by the given IDs.
 This is unnecessary, since if we have the IDs and they are saved to the database, EF Core will be able to pull the correct objects since they are already stored in their respective tables.
 </aside>

 To finish this handler, let's display the menu that we just added an item to.
 Redirect to the URL corresponding to the full menu view for this menu.
 This was created above, and we leave it to you to figure out the correct redirect URL.
 Note that in the case that the relationship between the given `Cheese` and `Menu` already exists, we don't do anything other than redirect back to the menu.